mitric-lab/python_for_chemists/src/01-regression/04-nonlinear_regression.md

 #### Titration Curve

-In the analytical chemistry lab, you probably performed a titration of a strong base against a strong acid with a pH meter.
-At that time, you probably had to plot the values on millimeter paper and determine the equivalence point based on the position of the pH jump.
+Another experiment commonly performed in analytical chemistry labs is the titration of a strong base against a strong acid using a pH meter.
+When you did this experiment, you probably had to plot the values on millimeter paper and determine the equivalence point based on the position of the pH jump.
 This is tedious and inaccurate, as only the few data points near the steep rise are